OctopusDeploy/blog/blog/2021-08/safe-schema-updates-3-ci-is-misunderstood/index.md

 ## *Why* do we run automated builds and tests?

-Most people are likely to respond with an answer like “to catch bugs”, or “fast feedback”.
+Most people are likely to respond with answers along the lines of “to catch bugs”, or “fast feedback”.
 And yes, those are great.
 However, that’s still only part of the story.
-These answers still miss the point.
+These answers still miss the fundamental point.

-Continuous Integration is about *Integration*.
-It’s literally that simple.
+**Continuous *Integration* is about *Integration*.**

+It’s, literally, as simple as that.
+(Word choice is intentional, and accurate.)

 Most people miss the answer that’s staring them in the face.
 CI is about reducing the amount of Work in Progress (WIP) and avoiding big merges.
 It’s about breaking down broad goals into smaller (but deliverable) tasks that can be developed, tested and integrated independently.
 Once changes are integrated, there should be no need to “cherry pick” this change or that update from source control for deployment, because the entire set of integrated changes have already been validated as a whole.
-Once changes are integrated, they should be releasable.
+Once changes are integrated, they should be releasable with minimal risk.

+Those builds exists purely to validate that our regular integrations work.
+After all, if we only integrate code once every three months, perhaps a 1 week testing phase isn't such a pain?
+However, if we plan to integrate multiple times a day, a one-week testing phase isn't going to be practical.
+Those builds don't just exist to catch bugs - they exist to enable the *continuous integration* of deployable changes to the main source control branch - multiple times a day.

+The implication is that any true continuous integration practitioner, will also be practicing some form of [trunk-based development](https://trunkbaseddevelopment.com/).

-Now, there will be some who will put forward objections along the lines of conflicting business goals, scheduling, or co-ordination etc. For example:
+There will be some who object to the idea of trunk-based development.
+They may want to keep the delivery of different features/work items/tickets isolated from each other for reasons along the lines of conflicting business goals, scheduling, or co-ordination etc. For example:

-- “This feature needs to be shipped after that one.”
+- "This feature needs to be shipped after that one."
-- "This release needs to be coordinated with some marketing launch/contractual deadline.”
+- "This release needs to be coordinated with some marketing launch/contractual deadline."
-- “We need to fast-track this hotfix.”
+- "We need to fast-track this hotfix."
+- "The big scary feature isn't ready to be deployed yet."

 Well, this is why Continuous Integration is fundamentally a project management issue, and why those fancy build tools are just one implementation detail, along with many other technical and management practices.

 We need to manage our development, testing and deployment efforts in such a manner that the issues above simply disappear.
 And we need to do this because the benefits of true *Continuous Integration*, dwarf the benefits of mere *Continuous Build*.

-## Why do we need Continuous Integration?
+## Why do we need Continuous *Integration*?

 Have you ever worked on a 12-month project, where the 11th month was reserved for “integration”?
 How did that work out for you?
 I’m guessing it didn’t go well.